 VA loans can be used for:

+Here's a calculator to help determine what your VA loan payments will be based on the purchased price, down payment, interest rate, military experience, and prior VA loan use.
 For more information on how you can secure a VA loan, contact a NASB VA approved lending officer at 1-855-465-0753 or visit here to learn more about VA loans.

 *VA requires a down payment if the borrower does not have sufficient entitlement, for Graduated Loan Payment loans or one where the loan amount exceeds the property value.